 All EAEs must also be reported on the AE Log CRF.
 The AE Log CRF includes an item to record if the AE is also being reported as an EAE.
-When completing AE Log CRF and DAERS report or EAE form, study clinicians should carefully review all documentation of the event to ensure accuracy, completeness and consistency.
-All AE descriptions and details (e.g., AE verbatim term, onset date, severity grade, relationship to study product, and status/outcome) must be recorded consistently across all documents.
+When completing the AE Log CRF and DAERS report or EAE form, study clinicians should carefully review all documentation of the event to ensure accuracy, completeness and consistency.
+All AE descriptions and details (e.g., AE verbatim term, onset date, severity grade, relationship to study product, and status/outcome) must be recorded consistently across all documents to the extent possible.
 All EAEs submitted to the DAIDS Safety Office will be compared with AE Log CRFs received at the MTN SDMC to ensure that all reports that should have been received by both DAIDS Safety Office and the SDMC have been received and that the details recorded on each form are consistent.
-If an EAE that was previously reported to the DAIDS RSC resolves and then later recurs at a level requiring expedited reporting, the second occurrence must be reported as a new EAE report (and a new AE-1 CRF, if not already completed).
+If an EAE that was previously reported to the DAIDS RSC resolves and then later recurs at a level requiring expedited reporting, the second occurrence must be reported as a new EAE report (and on a new AE Log CRF (new log line in the study database), if not already completed).

-In the event that DAERS cannot be accessed (e.g., due to poor internet connectivity), paper-based EAE reporting should be used, per instructions provided in the Manual for Expedited Reporting of Adverse Events to DAIDS.
+In the event that DAERS cannot be accessed (e.g., due to poor internet connectivity), paperbased EAE reporting should be used, per instructions provided in the Manual for Expedited Reporting of Adverse Events to DAIDS.
 Completed paper EAE Forms may be faxed or digitally scanned and emailed to the DAIDS RSC via email.
 The EAE Form and form completion instructions are available on the DAIDS RSC web site (http://rsc.tech-res.com).
 Contact details for submission of EAE Forms to the RSC are provided in the Manual for Expedited Reporting of Adverse Events to DAIDS.

 For each EAE reported to DAIDS, sites are required to submit an updated report to DAIDS as soon as significant additional information becomes available.
-Note that updates made to EAE reports should also be made to the corresponding AE Log CRF documenting the AE, as applicable.
+Note that updates made to EAE reports should also be made to the corresponding AE Log CRF documenting the AE, as applicable (i.e., for changes that occur on study, prior to participant study termination).
 Similarly, any updates made to an AE Log CRF should also be made to the corresponding EAE report, as applicable.
 EAE follow-up information should be reported to the DAIDS RSC, using the update function in DAERS, under the following circumstances: